XimeraProject/.github/profile/README.md

 # Welcome to the Ximera Project

-Ximera, pronounced “chimera,” (**X**imera: **I**nteractive, **M**athematics,
+Ximera, pronounced “chimera,” (**X**imera: **I**nteractive,
-**E**ducation, **R**esources, for **A**ll) is an open-source platform that
+**M**athematics, **E**ducation, **R**esources, for **A**ll) is an
-provides tools for authoring and publishing (PDF and Online), open-source, interactive educational content, such as textbooks, assessments, and online courses.
-The Ximera Project is currently funded by U.S. Department of Education, through the [Open Textbooks Pilot Program](https://www2.ed.gov/programs/otp/index.html).
-The Ximera Project has also recieved support from NSF Grant DUE-1245433, the Shuttleworth Foundation, the Ohio State University Department of Mathematics, and the Affordable Learning Exchange at OSU.
- **The ultimate goal of this project is to promote sustained student success and savings.**
+open-source platform that provides tools for authoring and publishing (PDF and Online), open-source, interactive educational content, such as textbooks, assessments, and online courses.
+The Ximera Project is funded 2024-2026 with (no other externqal funding) by a $2,125,000 [Open Textbooks Pilot Program](https://www2.ed.gov/programs/otp/index.html) grant.
+In the past, the Ximera Project has also recieved support from NSF Grant DUE-1245433, the Shuttleworth Foundation, the Ohio State University Department of Mathematics, and the Affordable Learning Exchange at OSU.  **The ultimate goal of this project is to promote sustained student success and savings.**

 Ximera is built with authors, instructors, and students in mind.
 We